sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

 .. important::

-   The list of lexer aliases supported is tied to the Pygment version.
+   The list of lexer aliases supported is tied to the Pygments version.
 If you want to ensure consistent highlighting, you should fix your version of Pygments.